COMP122/pythagorean.mips/assignment.md

 ```

 ### Overview
 In this assignment, you need to write a series of MIPS programs.
-Each of these programs build upon each other by using an additional feature of assembly programming.
-These additional features include:
+Each of these programs build upon each other by using an additional items associated with assembly programming.
+These additional items include:

  * Use of an if-then-else construct
- * Use multiple if-then-else constructs together
+ * Use of multiple if-then-else constructs together
- * Use of a do-while construct and macros
+ * Use of a loop construct and macros
  * Use of subroutines (provided and user-defined)
  * Use of a outer loop to read stdin

 For each of these programs, you must provided a ``git tag``.
 This tag will allow a user to checkout your program, at various stages of development, and to run it --- all from the same repository.

 ## Process
-You will write your program in 5 distinct phases.
+You will write your programs in 5 distinct phases.
 The Professor will be testing each of your phases via the "checkout" feature of git.
 As such, you will need to add a "tag" to the final version of your code for each and every phase.

 You need to complete the following steps during each phase of this assignment.